Cognigy/Documentation/docs/en/docs/voicegateway/installation/installation-process.md

 # Install Voice Gateway

-In order to install Voice Gateway, please get in touch with us via an email to <a href="mailto:support@cognigy.com?subject=Request to install Cognigy Voice Gateway">support@cognigy.com</a>.
+In order to install Voice Gateway, get in touch with us via an email to <a href="mailto:support@cognigy.com?subject=Request to install Cognigy Voice Gateway">support@cognigy.com</a>.

 <!---
 TODO: Update the Voice Gateway Helm Chart links (main page and readme) with the public GitHub Helm Chart repository once we have it.